-Agencies will consider comments received on the Draft ATMP and Draft EA and continue consultations with other agencies and tribal governments, as necessary.
+Agencies will consider comments received on the Draft ATMP and Draft EA and continue consultations with other agencies, Native Hawaiian organizations, individuals, and other consulting parties, as necessary.
 A final ATMP and final EA documenting the project's outcomes (including comments received and consultations undertaken) will be developed with ultimate approval resting with the FAA and the NPS.